 - Why We Recommend It: uses plant-based products, offers yoga and meditation, facials, Onsen Rituals

 If luxury and pampering is what you’re after, then dive into the water lounge at the Greenwich Hotel.
 At Shibui Spa, you can participate in traditional Japanese soaking with different Onsen bathing rituals for $400, that pair a bespoke soak with a massage.
 Extend your stay by adding on an additional massage or facial with the spa’s mostly plant-based and organic products.

 377 Greenwich St.; thegreenwichhotel.com/shibui-spa

 What’s better than an afternoon spent relaxing at a wet lounge?
 Doing so with your entire squad.
-This is our pick for get-togethers large and small (like a birthday party or bridal shower).
-The Brunch & Bath package includes a glass of Champagne on arrival, a gourmet meal (with a cocktail) and a little gift to take home.
+This is our pick for get-togethers large and small (like a birthday or bachelorette).
+The Day Spa Party package includes Champagne upon arrival, brunch and cocktails and a little gift to take home.
 There’s nothing quite as luxurious as bathtime with a glass of bubbly in your hand.

 275 Park Ave., Brooklyn; bodybybrooklyn.com

-While not technically in New York, this Edgewater, New Jersey-based spa offers a free shuttle service throughout the day from Midtown.
-If the Outdoor Silk Bath (which uses Japanese ionization technology to nourish the skin and improve its elasticity) isn’t enough reason to make the trip to the state-of-the-art bathhouse, the views of Manhattan from the spa’s rooftop infinity pool should be.
+Although not technically in New York, this Edgewater, New Jersey-based spa is just a short trip from Manhattan via car, train or bus.
+If the outdoor silk bath and volcanic sand bath aren’t enough reason to make the trip to the state-of-the-art bathhouse, the views of Manhattan from the spa’s rooftop infinity pool should be.

 660 River Rd., Edgewater, NJ; sojospaclub.com